mukeshkamboj/rabbitmq_vs_kafka/README.md

 ```
 #### To access the RabbitMQ admin management tool.
 Access the URL localhost:15672.
 Username and Password is guest
 #### To stop the docker container: CTL + C
+#### Follow the README.md file in kafka module to setup the topics.